 You can almost forgive the writers for the episode Shades of Gray being a clip episode, and a terrible one at that.
 Almost.

-For context, by the time Season 2 of The Next Generation was coming to a close, the season had gone so over budget, largely due to episodes like “Q Who”, which very effectively introduced the Borg, that the production team was scraping the bottom of the barrel for whatever money was left.
+For context, by the time Season 2 of The Next Generation was coming to a close, the show had gone so over budget on the season, largely due to episodes like “Q Who”, which very effectively introduced the Borg, that the production team was scraping the bottom of the barrel for whatever money was left.
 This meant they had little choice but to use existing sets and show clips of previous episodes to fill in for time.
-This, combined with a writer’s strike earlier in the season, shortened the season from 26 to 22 episodes, meant that this was the season finale, and definitely not the one they wanted to end the season with.
+This, combined with a writer’s strike earlier in the season, shortened the season from 26 to 22 episodes, it meant that this was the season finale, and definitely not the one they wanted to end the season with.

-The result was a terrible, horrible, no good, very bad excuse a sci fi episode which was voted among the worst episodes of any Star Trek series, and was so bad, most of the cast & crew were simply embarrassed by it.
+The result was a terrible, horrible, no good, very bad excuse a sci-fi episode which has been routinely voted among the worst episodes of any Star Trek series, and was so bad, most of the cast & crew were simply embarrassed by it.

 Justice (Season 1, Episode 7)

 Oh no, Wesley’s in trouble, whatever shall we do?
 This episode is another example of the where the writers were still very much struggling to get out from under the shadow of The Original Series, and a poor episode is the result.
-It centers around Wesley being accused of a crime on a planet that is for all intents and purposes, a paradise for the inhabitants, who run around half-naked, greet visitors warmly, and pretty much do whatever it is they wanted, whenever they wanted, allowing visitors to largely do the same.
+It centers around the Away Team beaming down to a planet that is for all intents and purposes, a paradise for the inhabitants, who run around half-naked, greet visitors warmly, and pretty much do whatever it is they wanted, whenever they wanted, allowing visitors to largely do the same.
+And of course, Wesley gets in trouble, this time by committing a crime.

 Many fans found the episode the be banal, predictable, and almost insulting to their intelligence.
-Plus, some of the dialogue was unintentionally embarrassing and groan-worthy of any sci fi show… “I’m with Starfleet, we don’t lie!”
+Plus, some of the dialogue was embarrassing and groan-worthy of any sci fi show.
+Wil Wheaton couldn’t help but cringe when he rewatched the episode and got to his line “I’m with Starfleet, we don’t lie!”

 Up The Long Ladder (Season 2, Episode 18)